 There are both economic and technical ways to address this problem of intermittency.
 We focus on the economic side.
-Regional integration of electricity markets can increase the value of energy produced from renewable sources (Kambanda, 2013), by mutualising the risk of lower and unexpected supply.
-For example, the U.S. state of Iowa and Denmark have been able to greatly expand the production of wind power through their participation in regional electricity markets that allow them to sell wind generated electricity to places where the demand is not perfectly correlated with local demand (IWEA, 2015; Mauritzen, 2012).
-While there has been substantial integration in many developed countries, the situation is very different in many developing countries and regions; for example, just 5% of energy is traded across borders in Africa (APP, 2015).
+Regional integration of electricity markets can increase the value of energy produced from renewable sources (Kambanda 2013), by mutualising the risk of lower and unexpected supply.
+For Regional integration of electricity markets can increase the value of energy produced from renewable sources.

+example, the U.S. state of Iowa and Denmark have been able to greatly expand the production of wind power through their participation in regional electricity markets that allow them to sell wind generated electricity to places where the demand is not perfectly correlated with local demand (IWEA 2015; Mauritzen 2012).
+While there has been substantial integration in many developed countries, the situation is very different in many developing countries and regions; for example, just 5% of energy is traded across borders in Africa (APP 2015).

 Increasing the energy market integration and trade in energy across national borders therefore offers significant benefits.
-Besides opening-up opportunities for renewables, the integration of electricity markets also offers other economic benefits by equalising prices across regions, as well as introducing some potential costs by increasing the opportunities for the exercise of market power (Cicala, 2015).
+Besides opening-up opportunities for renewables, the integration of electricity markets also offers other economic benefits by equalising prices across regions, as well as introducing some potential costs by increasing the opportunities for the exercise of market power (Cicala 2020).
 Further evidence on the opportunities, challenges, and potential impacts on renewable electricity generation associated with regional power market integration in sub-Saharan Africa and South Asia is needed.
+Additionally, one could consider pricing schemes, such as real-time pricing, as an avenue to facilitate the integration of renewable power.
+Evidence in developed countries suggest that consumers are willing to adjust their consumption when given notice, although to a limited extent (e.g., Jessoe and Rapson 2014).
+Given the more elastic nature of electricity consumption in developing countries, and the fact that new technologies are making consumers more aware of prices (Jack and Smith 2019), it is possible that effective pricing coupled with good information designs could facilitate the integration of renewables and minimize the costs of intermittency.
+This might be particularly true in a context in which households are already used to having electricity not available at all times.